zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 This method enables/disables sending a local video stream to the network.

-> When set to YES, this method does not disable the camera and thus does not affect the retrieval of local video streams.
-This method responds faster than enableLocalVideo (false).
+> When `muted` is set as `YES`, this method does not disable the camera and thus does not affect the retrieval of the local video stream.
+This method responds faster than the `enableLocalVideo` method with `enabled` set as `YES`.
-> This method takes effect only when the user is in the channel.
-After the user leaves the channel, all the mute states are reset.
+> This method works only when a user is in a channel.
+After the user leaves the channel, all mute states are reset.

 <table>
 <colgroup>